 Please note: submissions not following our guidelines will be automatically declined without explanation.

 We will only consider pieces submitted electronically via Submittable.
+A cover letter is not required.
 Please use the link at the bottom of this page for all submissions.
 While you may hear from us within a month, we often hold pieces longer.
 We strive to respond to all writers by May.

 Submitted material must be unpublished.
 We will consider simultaneous submissions, but you should inform us immediately if the work has been accepted by another publication.
 Please edit your work with care.